microsoft/botbuilder-dotnet/samples/declarative-hack-March-22-README.md

 rootDialog = DeclarativeTypeLoader.Load<IDialog>(File.ReadAllText(@"Samples\Planning 11 - HttpRequest\HttpRequest.main.dialog"), resourceProvider);
 ```
 - Run the project and open in the emulator!
+- Editor hint: Visual Studio does not support our json schemas.
+Use Visual Studio Code to edit json files!
 - Troubleshooting: If your bot does not respond, double check that the port in which your bot is running matches the bot file in the project.

 ## How to use AdaptiveDialog in code